BIP WSIiZ

 Makroekonomia I i II, Ekonometria I i II, Międzynarodowy rynek pracy, Międzynarodowe stosunki gospodarcze, Mikroekonomia

-Materiały dla studentów dostępne są na platformie BlackBoard.
+Materiały dla studentów dostępne są na platformie Moodle.

 DANE KONTAKTOWE